Old Sparky: Connecticut

 Connecticut legislated lethal injection as its sole method of execution in 1995.
 The last person executed by electrocution was Joseph "Mad Dog" Taborsky in May 1960.
-Connecticut's "Old Sparky" has not been tested since it was moved from Wethersfield to the Northern Correctional Institution in Somers in 1962, and prison officials claim the prison's electrical system cannot handle it.
+Connecticut's "Old Sparky" has not been tested since it was moved from Wethersfield to the Connecticut Correctional Institution in Somers in 1962, and prison officials claim the prison's electrical system cannot handle it.

 Florida

-The electric chair was the sole means of execution in Florida from 1924 until 2000, when the Florida State Legislature, under pressure from the U.S. Supreme Court, signed lethal injection into law.
+The electric chair was the sole means of execution in Florida from 1924 until 2000, when the Florida Legislature, under pressure from the Supreme Court of the United States, signed lethal injection into law.
 Although no one has been executed in this manner since 1999, prisoners awaiting execution on Florida's death row may still be electrocuted at their request.
 It is currently located in Florida State Prison on the outskirts of Starke.
 It was known for frequent malfunctions in the 1990s, namely in the cases of Jesse Tafero (executed May 4, 1990), Pedro Medina (executed March 25, 1997) and Allen Lee Davis (executed July 8, 1999).
 Reportedly, 6-inch flames shot out of Tafero's head and 12-inch flames shot out of Medina's head, raising the question whether use of the electric chair was "cruel and unusual punishment".
 After the Medina execution, which was reportedly painless in spite of the flames, Florida Attorney General Bob Butterworth commented, "People who wish to commit murder, they'd better not do it in the state of Florida because we may have a problem with the electric chair."

 Investigators have been unable to identify the cause of the problems.
 The wooden chair had been replaced in early 1999 to accommodate Davis's girth.
 The electrical components remained the same for the system.

-To ensure proper contact between the inmate's head and the electrode, a saline-soaked sponge stuffed between the two was necessary.
+To ensure proper contact between the inmate's head and the electrode, a sponge soaked with saline solution stuffed between the two was necessary.
 In the Tafero incident, a natural sponge was replaced with a synthetic sponge that caught fire during the execution.
-In the Medina incident, prison officials apparently did not properly soak the sponge in saline and it caught fire as well.
-Photographs provided after Davis's execution showed that Davis suffered a bloody nose during the execution.
+In the Medina incident, prison officials apparently did not properly soak the sponge in saline solution and it caught fire as well.
+Photographs provided after Davis' execution showed that he suffered a bloody nose during the event.